 Bastille day (14 Julliet) is celebrated in Paris with a morning military parade around the Arc de Triomphe and on the Champs Elysées.

-If you want to see army tanks, troops with weaponry, firetrucks, and other governmental units who are France’s first line of defense, this is the place to see it.
+If you want to see army tanks, troops with weaponry, firetrucks, and other governmental units who are France’s first line of defense, this is the place wave your French flag and watch.
 With planes, helicopters, and fighter jets joining overhead, it is a sight to behold.

 The annual bike race the Tour de France which is held a couple of days before the 14th of July, also has its grand finish on the Champs Elysées.